 Risk level: This fungal disease kills needles of all ages and can weaken or eventually kill your pine trees.
 It is a slow-moving disease that takes a full year to complete its life cycle.
 It often takes years of repeated infection to develop a severe problem for your tree.

 7. Fusiform Rust

-Symptoms: The development of galls, spherical or linear swellings, on branches and the trunk are a sign of fusiform rust.
+Symptoms: The development of galls, spherical or linear swellings, on branches, and the trunk are a sign of fusiform rust.
 Stem breakage at the gall is common.
 Galls may develop into open cankers, which are sunken, injured, brownish-red lesions.

-The Alabama A&M and Auburn Universities Extension advise that landowners who plant seedlings make sure the nursery treats the pine seedlings for fusiform rust.
+The Alabama A&M and Auburn Universities Extension advises that landowners who plant seedlings make sure the nursery treats the pine seedlings for fusiform rust.
 Seedlings infected in the nursery will not survive more than a year or two.